ava-labs/teleporter/README.md

 - `docker/` includes configurations for a local, containerized setup of Teleporter.

 ## Run a local testnet in Docker
+A docker setup for running a local network with Teleporter deployed is provided.
+This setup provides a convenient way to develop and test Teleporter as well as cross-chain applications built on top of Teleporter.
+Teleporter messages are relayed between subnets using [AWM Relayer](https://github.com/ava-labs/awm-relayer), a fully featured implementation of a Warp message relayer.

 - Install Docker as described in the setup section of the README in the root of this repository.
 - If using a local version of the `awm-relayer` image, build it using `./scripts/build_local_image.sh` from the root of the `awm-relayer` repository.